 How do we, as a society, prevent the spread of hatred and extremist ideology?
 One common approach is to employ reformed members of a particular group or ideology to help prevent or reverse radicalization.
 One organization doing just that is Life After Hate, a nonprofit based in Chicago founded by former members of the American violent far-right extremist movement.
 Life After Hate works to engage radicalized individuals and help them disengage from the extremist movements they are involved with.
 In addition to their direct efforts to counter extremist ideology, the organization also conducts research, educational outreach, and consultation to community groups, government leaders, and other organizations in order to teach and further develop strategies and solutions for countering violent extremism.

-In January, the Department of Homeland Security (then under President Obama), announced it would be awarding Life After Hate a $400k Countering Violent Extremism Grant.
-Unfortunately, the DHS under President Trump eliminated this promised grant funding for the organization, one of only a few in the country dedicated to combatting white extremism.
-Considering the ongoing surge in white supremacist ideology throughout the country, the current administration would do well to reconsider, and commit to fighting hate and extremism in all its many forms.
+In January 2017, the Department of Homeland Security, announced it would be awarding Life After Hate a $400k Countering Violent Extremism Grant.
+Unfortunately, DHS later eliminated this promised grant funding for the organization, one of only a few in the country dedicated to combatting white extremism.
+Considering the ongoing surge in white supremacist ideology throughout the country, the Department ought to reconsider, and commit to fighting hate and extremism in all its many forms.